Occasionally, despite what you might hear, I will indulge my husband and cook something for him that he enjoys. 😉

 - 1½ cup crushed tomatoes (either from a can, or 2-3 fresh tomatoes blended till smooth)

-- 2 tbsp coriander, finely chopped for garnish
+- 2 tbsp fresh cilantro, finely chopped for garnish

 - 1 bay leaf